Skip to content

 Built-in components

-htmy has a rich set of built-in base and utility components for both HTML and other use-cases:
+htmy has a rich set of built-in utilities and components for both HTML and other use-cases:

 • html module: a complete set of baseline HTML tags.